 Broadly, Dr. Helseth's program of research seeks to build resilience and minimize risky behavior among vulnerable youth in community settings.
 She pursues this objective via several complementary lines of research that span from treatment development and evaluation to widespread dissemination and community-based implementation.
 Her first line of research centers on the development and evaluation of evidence-based practices for youth and their families; recent work examines mobile health (mHealth) interventions to reduce substance use among juvenile justice-involved youth and adolescents in residential treatment settings.
 Dr. Helseth's second line of research examines interpersonal influences on risky behavior, with the long-term objective of leveraging positive peer influence within the context of behavior change interventions.
 Her third and final line of research examines strategies by which to increase access to and utilization of effective behavioral health services.

-Dr. Helseth is currently PI of a 5-year, NIDA-funded K23 study to develop and implement mHealth technologies to reduce marijuana use among court-involved, non-incarcerated youth.
-She is also a LEAP Investigator in the Justice Community Opioid Intervention Network's (JCOIN) 2020-2022 Capacity Building Education Program, which offers specialized training and support for researchers working to address opioid use in the criminal justice system.
-Dr. Helseth was a Co-Investigator on a recently-completed, NIDA-funded R34 study (PI: Becker) testing a novel mHealth intervention for parents of adolescents in residential treatment for substance use disorders.
+Dr. Helseth is currently PI of a 5-year, NIDA-funded Early Career Award (K23DA048062) to develop and implement mHealth technologies to reduce marijuana use among court-involved, non-incarcerated youth.
+She is also a 2020-2022 Investigator in the Justice Community Opioid Intervention Network's (JCOIN) Learning Experiences to Advance Practice (LEAP) Program, which offers specialized training and support for researchers working to address opioid use in the criminal justice system.
+Dr. Helseth was a Co-Investigator on a recently-completed, NIDA-funded R34 study (R34DA039289; PI: Becker) testing a novel mHealth intervention for parents of adolescents in residential treatment for substance use disorders.